 This is good advice for sitting in general, not only when driving.

-But sitting down with your wallet or phone in your back pocket will cause your hips to shift out of position, which will lead to your spine being out of alignment.
+But sitting down with your wallet or phone in your back pocket will hurt you.

 And over the course of a long drive this is going to become a problem.